How Can I Estimate The Cost To Build A Trailer?

 Choose How You Will Spend

 For trailer components, there is often a big difference in part quality and strength.
 Tires are a good example.
 You can buy the cheapest trailer tires if you want.
-But, we recommend get good quality tires that are rated for 10% – 15% more load than you need.
-It will cost a little more up front, but save big in hassle or failure later.
+But, we recommend get good quality tires with a rating for 10% – 15% more load than you need.
+It will cost a little more up front, but save big in hassle, or even failure, later.

 We can make the same argument for the tongue jack, the hitch, safety chains, etc..
 I always recommend buying a hitch with a rating higher than the trailer.
 In this way, I am spending a little more for peace of mind knowing the rating exceeds the need.